-This is The Festival Roundup as printed in our June 2018 issue, the most recent roundup can be found here, our Interactive Event Calendar is located at the bottom of the same page.
-There you may add information about your own events.
+This is The Festival Roundup as printed in our June 2018 issue, the most recent roundup can be found with the current issue or in our site menu.

 SCOTT JOPLIN RAGTIME FESTIVAL (Sedalia, MO) – May 30-June 2

 More than 6,000 people attend the Scott Joplin Ragtime Festival each June, turning downtown Sedalia into a turn-of-the-20th century party.
 This year’s festival, is replete with symposia, special events, and concerts with a focus on all things ragtime.